Spin glass phase at zero temperature in the Edwards-Anderson model

 The EA model at inverse temperature $\beta$ assigns a probability measure with mass proportional to $e^{-\beta H(\sigma)}$ at each $\sigma$.
 The $\beta =\infty$ (zero temperature) model is just the probability measure that puts all its mass on the ground state (or the uniform distribution on the pair of ground states in the free boundary case).
 In this paper, we will only consider the zero temperature model.
 Also, throughout, {\it we will take the disorder distribution $\mu$ to be the standard Gaussian distribution,} although various parts of the proofs should work for quite general distributions.

-Incidentally, one of the difficulties in analyzing the ground state of the EA model is that finding the ground state is the same as finding the maximum cut in the weighted complete graph on $V$ with edges weights $(J_e)_{e\in E}$.
-The maximum cut problem is NP-hard (for general graphs~\cite{gareyjohnson79}, although not for planar graphs~\cite{shihetal90}), which makes finding the ground state also NP-hard.
+One source of difficulty with understanding properties of the ground state is computational.
+At zero temperature, finding a ground state is equivalent to solving a weighted cut optimization problem, or equivalently, after changing the signs of the weights, a weighted maximum cut problem.
+The maximum cut problem is NP-hard for general graphs \cite{gareyjohnson79}, although polynomial time algorithms are available for planar graphs \cite{shihetal90}.
+Thus, even the exact finite volume optimization problem underlying the model is computationally hard in general.